mentatbear/community_corps/constitution.md

 A new financial system can be created and many existing problems solved.

 A digital dollar can use fully automated accounting and auditing

-Any existing debts including national debts, student loans, mortgages and personal loans would be null and void.